Online pledge form in WordPress

 Customizing a Numbers field in a Pledge Form

-To do that, click once on the Numbers field to open its settings on the left.
-You’ll want to select the Smart Logic tab at the top of the Field Options panel.
+Click the Numbers field again, select the Smart Logic tab at the top of the Field Options panel, and toggle ON Enable Conditional Logic.

 Enabling conditional logic for a Numbers field